Baldellia

 Baldellia is a genus of aquatic plants commonly known as lesser water-plantains.
 It includes three species found across much of Europe and the Mediterranean from Ireland and the Canary Islands to Turkey and Estonia.
-The genus is named in honor of the Italian nobleman Bartolomea Bartoloni-Baldelli.
+The genus is named in honor of the Italian nobleman Bartolommeo Bartolini-Baldelli.
 Baldellia is very closely related to Echinodorus.

 Description

 Leaves aerial, elliptical to lanceolate or linear-lanceolate.
-Flowers hermaphrodite, in 1 - 3 whorls in umbels or racemes, or long-pedunculate in leaf-axils.
+Flowers hermaphrodite, in 1 – 3 whorls in umbels or racemes, or long-pedunculate in leaf-axils.
 Stamens 6.
 Carpels numerous, spirally arranged in a globose head, free, each with 1 ovule; styles apical.
 Fruitlets achenial, longitudinally 5-ribbed (3 dorsal ribs and 2 closely approximated ventral ribs), with a short, apical beak.
 2n=16.

 Variable in form according to ecological conditions.